ligi/docs/docs/trezor-faq/_sources/software.rst.txt

 Not at all.
 All operations on TREZOR require the user to enter a **PIN**.
 The attacker would have to guess your PIN which is very difficult because with each badly entered PIN the time for entering it anew increases exponentially.
 For example, the delay between 19th and 20th PIN entering is 35 hours.
 Unplugging and plugging the device won’t help.
 The thief would have to sit his life off entering the PINs.
 Meanwhile, you have enough time to move your funds into a new device or wallet from the paper backup.

 You can also hide your wallet behind **passphrase** which can be set on top of the PIN.
-Read more about the `multi-passphrase encyption (hidden wallets) <../trezor-user/advanced_settings.html#multi-passphrase-encryption-hidden-wallets>`_.
+Read more about the `multi-passphrase encryption (hidden wallets) <../trezor-user/advanced_settings.html#multi-passphrase-encryption-hidden-wallets>`_.